Ensono/stacks-azure-data/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

     * If you want to provision the infrastructure within a private network, this can be done as part of a [Hub-Spoke network topology](../infrastructure_data_azure#networking).
 Spoke virtual network and subnet for private endpoints must be provisioned for each environment.
 The hub network must contain a self-hosted agent.
 See [Microsoft documentation](https://learn.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke?tabs=cli) for more details on implementing Hub-spoke network topology in Azure.
 * [Azure DevOps project with Pipelines variable groups](../requirements_data_azure.md#azure-devops).

-## Step 1: Add Infrastructure pipeline in Azure DevOps
+## Step 1: Create branch and set networking option

 Open the project locally and create a new feature branch e.g.: